lintnet/go-jsonnet-native-functions/README.md

 So if we want to return multiple values in Jsonnet, we need to embed them into a single object somehow.
 There are several ways to achieve it, but we think returning an array is the most simplest way.

-The exception is functions return only an error object instead of an arry if they need to return only an error.
+The exception is functions return not an array but a single error object if they need to return only an error.

 ## LICENSE